itspriddle/bashword/README.md

     Prints help text and exits.

 *-V*, *--version*
-    Prints the bashword version and exit 0.
+    Prints the bashword version and exits.

 ### Examples

-Generate a 20 character password with 2 digits and 2 symbols
+Generate a 20 character password with digits and symbols

     $ bashword

-Generate a 30 character password with 2 digits and 3 symbols
+Generate a 30 character password with digits and symbols

-    $ bashword -l 30 -d 2 -s 3
+    $ bashword -l 30

 Generate a 10 character password with only alphanumeric characters

-    $ bashword -s 0 -l 10
+    $ bashword -S -l 10

 Generate a 3 word passphrase